deschler/django-modeltranslation/docs/modeltranslation/installation.rst

 Default: ``()`` (empty tuple)

-Modeltranslation uses an autoregister feature similiar to the one in Django's admin.
+Modeltranslation uses an autoregister feature similar to the one in Django's admin.
 The autoregistration process will look for a ``translation.py`` file in the root directory of each application that is in ``INSTALLED_APPS``.